Drop the Armor: How to Soften a Guarded Heart

 How to Soften Your Armor

-We all have these little parts inside us called ‘protectors’, and I hope it’s clear from the examples and descriptions above that though they may seem mean, hurtful, and sabotaging at times, they really do want the best for us.
+We all have these parts inside of us called ‘protectors’, and I hope it’s clear from the examples and descriptions above that though they may seem mean, hurtful, tough, and sabotaging at times, they really do want the best for us.
 They don’t want us to get hurt again, to feel like we don’t belong again, to feel unloved again, to feel broken-hearted even one more time, and so they do what they think they need to do to protect us.

-1. Honor and Respect Your Armor.
+1. Honor and Respect Your Armor

-2. Listen to It Sans Judgment.
+2. Listen with Curiosity, Sans Judgment

-3. Value, Include, and Appreciate It.
+3. Value, Include, and Appreciate Your Protectors

 Love it.
 Love it.
 And then love it some more.
 It may look tough on the outside, but remember– it wants the very same thing all of your other parts want– L. O. V. E.

-4. Support It In Taking On a New Role.
+4. Support It in Taking on a New Role

 Your Turn